dipinn26592/Call-Records-API-Lab/README.md

 ### High Level Overview

 In this solution we will create 2 logic Apps.
-The first one will be used to create\renew a webhook subscription and the second one will be used to retrieve the call ID.
+The first one will be used to create\renew a webhook subscription and the second one will be used to retrieve the call ID, post which the call ID's are save to an Azure SQL Data Base.

 #### Reference Documents
 https://docs.microsoft.com/en-us/graph/api/resources/callrecords-api-overview?view=graph-rest-1.0